-- 2 temples: Hawaii, Illinois, Missouri, Montana, New Mexico, New York, Pennsylvania, Tennessee, Wyoming
+- 2 temples: Hawaii, Illinois, Missouri, New Mexico, New York, Pennsylvania, Ohio

 10. A growing number of temples will not feature an angel Moroni statue.

-► You may also like: The number of temples without an angel Moroni statue will soon double
+► You may also like: How many Latter-day Saint temples are without an angel Moroni statue?

 11. The quickest time between a temple announcement and temple dedication was 9 months and 22 days.

 ChurchofJesusChristTemples.org notes the Monticello Utah Temple was dedicated just 9 months and 22 days after its announcement.
 The temple was announced on October 4, 1997, and ground was broken shortly thereafter on November 17, 1997.
 The temple was dedicated on July 26, 1998.